FreeBSD: After the First Boot

 Uncomment that line and replace me@my.domain

-with a username (example: foo
+with my username (example: foo

 ):